Louis Untermeyer: Life and career

-Untermeyer was born in New York City, the son of a German-Jewish jewelry manufacturer.
+Untermeyer was born in New York City, the son of Emanuel, German-Jewish jewelry manufacturer, and Julia Michael Untermeyer.
 He initially joined his father's firm as a designer, rising to the rank of vice president, before resigning from the firm in 1923 to devote himself to literary pursuits.
 He was, for the most part, self-educated.

 He married Jean Starr in January 1907, and their son Richard was born in December of that year.
-(Richard Untermeyer committed suicide in 1927 while studying at Yale, at the age of 19.)
+(Richard Untermeyer died by suicide in January 1927 while studying at Yale, at the age of 19.)
 After a 1926 divorce, they were reunited in 1929, after which they adopted two sons, Laurence and Joseph.
 He married the poet Virginia Moore (1903–1993) in 1927; their son, John Moore Untermeyer (1928), was renamed John Fitzallen Moore after a painful 1929 divorce.
 In the 1930s, he divorced Jean Starr Untermeyer and married Esther Antin (1894–1983).
 This relationship also ended in divorce in 1945.
 In 1948, he married Bryna Ivens, an editor of Seventeen magazine.

 Untermeyer's first book of poetry, First Love (1911), reflected the influences of Heinrich Heine and British poet Laurence Housman.
 His next collection, Challenge (1914), showed his growing maturity as a poet.

 Untermeyer was known for his wit and his love of puns.
 For a while, he held Marxist beliefs, writing for magazines such as The Masses, through which he advocated that the United States stay out of World War I. After the suppression of that magazine by the U.S. government, he joined The Liberator, published by the Workers Party of America.
 Later he wrote for the independent socialist magazine The New Masses.
 He was a co-founder, in 1916, of The Seven Arts, a poetry magazine that is credited for introducing many new poets, including Robert Frost, who became Untermeyer's long-term friend and correspondent.